 A fetal ultrasound is a test that uses sound waves to create an image of your unborn baby on a video screen.
 The image helps your doctor know how your baby is doing—and gives you a peek at your baby as well.

 Your doctor may order an ultrasound scan at any time during your pregnancy.
 The most common time to have one is between the 16th and 20th week of pregnancy.
-But you may have an ultrasound earlier in your pregnancy to help determine your due date or check for problems with the baby’s development.
-And you might have one late in your pregnancy to make sure you have enough fluid in your uterus or to check the baby’s position.
+But you may have an ultrasound earlier in your pregnancy to help determine your due date.
+An earlier ultrasound is also a way to check for problems with the baby’s development.
+Also, you might have one late in your pregnancy to make sure you have enough fluid in your uterus or to check the baby’s position.

 Some women have several ultrasound scans during their pregnancy; some don’t have any.
 Together, you and your doctor can figure out what will benefit you and your baby.